 - Contributors who make a $100 contribution receive a keychain with the party logo.
 The cost of the keychain was $5.
 Since the keychain is not central to the fundraising activity and its value does not exceed 10% of the amount given or $75, nothing is deducted from the amount given and the contribution is $100.

-Expenses reasonably incurred by the registered party for property or services used during the election period are election expenses.
-Some fundraising expenses are exceptions to that rule:
+Most expenses reasonably incurred for property or services used during the election period are election expenses.
+When it comes to fundraising, some expenses are exceptions to that rule:

 - contribution processing fees